hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/ReadMe.md

 ## Online Calculators
 * [QuickCalcs][11]
   * It has multiple calculators, such as "Confidence interval of a proportion or count", "Binomial and sign test.
 Compare observed and expected proportions", etc.
+* [Sample Size for A/B Test][12]
+  * Given Type 1 error rate (Significance level) `α`, type 2 error rate (Statistical power) `1−β`, Minimum Detectable Effect and Baseline conversion rate for the A/B test, it will calculate the sample size.

 ## Experiments